Eliot-Roxbergh/examples/write-ups_unpublished/LSM_apparmor_selinux.md

 For instance, the file 'file_contexts' holds regex to file(s) and the default context they should have.
 - Boolean [1], an easy way to toggle certain parts of a policy at runtime.
 Thereby, it also shows common options that may be relevant for that policy.  \
 Example: \
-The boolean 'allow_ftpd_anon_write' modifies the policy for ftpd to allow its Anonymous users to write to disk.
-This is achieved with the _type_ 'ftpd_anon_rw_t' (to put it simply: like a special file permission), which is applied to files or directories that the anonymous user should have access to.
+The boolean 'allow_ftpd_anon_write'[3] modifies the policy for ftpd to allow so-called anonymous users to write to disk.
+This is achieved with the _type_ 'public_content_rw_t' (to put it simply: like a special file permission), which is applied to files or directories that the anonymous user should have access to.
-As the application (ftpd) itself is not aware of SELinux, SELinux bases this on the (process and) file _types_.
+As the application (ftpd) itself is not aware of SELinux, SELinux bases this on the process and file _types_. **TODO:** question, how does SELinux correctly identify that the FTP user writing is anonymous?

 **Example of file types and names:**